 If the Severance Plan is triggered, the executive will be entitled to all accrued but unpaid compensation, a pro rata cash bonus for the year of separation and benefits through the date of separation, as well as a lump sum cash payment which is designed to replicate the cash compensation (base salary and cash incentive), plus certain benefits, that the executive would have received had he or she remained employed for two years, and in the case of Mr. Richey and Ms. Barclay, the amount of their accumulated benefit under the SERP.
 Except for the SERP benefit, these payments and benefits would only be paid as a result of a double-trigger event.
 The determination of the appropriate level of payments and benefits to be provided in the event of a change of control termination involved consideration of a number of factors.
 The two-year multiple was determined based on a survey of the Company's peers at the time the Severance Plan was adopted by the Company, and is deemed to be reasonable.
-The Committee considered that a high-level executive, who is more likely to lose his or her job in connection with a change of control than other employees, may require more time than other employees in order to secure an appropriate new position, and, unless that executive was provided with change of control benefits, he or she may be motivated to start a job search early if a change of control is anticipated, to the detriment of the Company.
+The Committee considered that a highlevel executive, who is more likely to lose his or her job in connection with a change of control than other employees, may require more time than other employees in order to secure an appropriate new position, and, unless that executive was provided with change of control benefits, he or she may be motivated to start a job search early if a change of control is anticipated, to the detriment of the Company.
 Thus, the existence of the Severance Plan provides an incentive for the executive to remain with the Company until a change of control actually occurs.
 In addition, payments are not provided under the Severance Plan unless there has been not only a change of control but also a qualifying termination of employment, thus providing an acquirer the opportunity to retain the Company's management team during or after a transition period.

-For further information about the Severance Plan, and a sample calculation of the cash compensation and benefits to be provided under the Severance Plan, based on certain stated assumptions, see "Potential Payments Upon Termination or Change in Control" beginning on page 32.
+For further information about the Severance Plan, and a sample calculation of the cash compensation and benefits to be provided under the Severance Plan, based on certain stated assumptions, see "Potential Payments Upon Termination or Change in Control" beginning on page 34.

-In addition, pursuant to the executive officers' severance agreements as well as their LTEI award agreements, in the event of a change of control, the aggregate value of outstanding PARS is paid in cash within 30 days after the change of control.
+In addition, pursuant to the executive officers' severance agreements as well as their LTEI award agreements, in the event of a change of control, all LTEI awards are to be assumed by the acquirer or successor entity and converted to an equivalent agreement.
+If for any reason the awards will not or cannot be assumed, they will be paid out in cash.